harshitasingh1612/Weekly_data_analysis/src/README.md

 **PART B**
 1. Written code
-2. **The country - browser combination AH - Chrome is the top rate change contributor.
-The country - browser combination AC - Chrome is the top proportion change contributor.**
+2. Upon analysing the top rate change and top proportion change contributor we found that the country AC has the highest proportion change effect which aligns with our findings in the section above.

     - Identified the key contributors.
     - Sorted the countries and browsers based on rate change and proportion change effects.
-    - Cretaed a bar chart to find out which combination(s) had the largest positive or negative impact.
+    - Cretaed a bar chart to find out which country had the largest positive or negative impact.

 3. Written code
 4. Written code
 4. Written test function

-#AH-chrome, AJ-ie,AH-ie